sylviezhang37/sylviezhang37/README.md

-Hi there 👋🏼 I'm a grad student at Penn studying Computer Science.
+Hi there 👋🏼 I'm a grad student at UPenn studying Computer Science.

 I've completed two SWE internships, most recently at Patreon where I worked on a new bookmarking feature for both the backend (Python) and Android platform (Kotlin).